How beer and cider brands can stay relevant post-pandemic

 Jennifer Zegler

-Jenny Zegler is an Associate Director of Food and Drink at Mintel.
+Jenny Zegler is the Director of Food and Drink at Mintel.
 Jenny blends her trends expertise with food and drink topics such as health, formulation, sustainability and premiumization.

 More from Mintel